GoogleChrome/developer.chrome.com/site/en/blog/cookie-countdown-2023oct/index.md

 This means that from the start of 2024, you can expect to see an increased portion of Chrome users on your site with third-party cookies disabled even if you are not actively participating in the Chrome-facilitated testing.

 *<span id="cma-consultation">Consultation with the CMA</span>*
-This testing period continues through to Q3 2024 when, after [consultation with the CMA](https://www.gov.uk/cma-cases/investigation-into-googles-privacy-sandbox-browser-changes), we plan to begin disabling third-party cookies for all Chrome users.
+This testing period continues through to Q3 2024 when, after [consultation with the UK Competition and Markets Authority (CMA)](https://www.gov.uk/cma-cases/investigation-into-googles-privacy-sandbox-browser-changes), we plan to begin disabling third-party cookies for all Chrome users.
 The ramp up to 100% of users is subject to addressing any remaining competition concerns of the CMA.

 ## Prepare for the third-party cookie phase out